Krazy House (film): Plot

 Bernie once again has a conversation with Jesus Christ but becomes angered by Jesus' vague answers.
 More police arrive at the house due to the hostage situation and while Piotr is distracted, Bernie puts Eva's pills in his vodka, knowing that it will knock him out.
-Once the Russians are unconscious Bernie again tries and fails to get the family to leave, Adam and Sarah expressing their frustration with Bernie and Eva's constant absence and Eva angered at Bernie before abusing her pill intake.
+Once the Russians are unconscious, Bernie again tries and fails to get the family to leave.
+Adam and Sarah express their frustration with Bernie and Eva's constant absence, while Eva expresses anger at Bernie before abusing her pill intake.
 After fighting his violent impulses, Bernie apologizes to Piotr, only to be knocked out and crucified.
 The rest of the Christians and the Russians then sensually eat sausage together, but Igor is smacked and disowned by Piotr after kissing Adam.
-Angel, having previously gone into a hole looking for what the Russians need, returns with a rat, and is killed by Piotr.
+Angel emerges from a hidden area and is killed by Piotr; the resulting buckshot causes a hidden stash of money to fly all over the living room.

 The FBI arrives and Piotr gives his demands for a plane to Russia.
 After Igor captures Adam after sorrowfully telling him the green alien will never return, the Russians find what they were looking for, the mummified corpse of Piotr's infant daughter Olga.
 Piotr recalls that he and his wife, Nadia, pulled off a bank robbery but during the getaway drive Nadia gave birth to Olga.
 Nadia stashed the money away in the Christians' house but accidentally left Olga in there as well.
 When going back Nadia was gunned down by Officer Janssen, who declares vengeance on Piotr for killing his partner.
 Once he's done Piotr reveals that the asbestos bag he had with him contains Nadia's corpse, and begins to make love to it.
 Bernie is forced to watch in horror as Dmitri angrily hits Sarah and Piotr sexually assaults Eva.